sir-dunxalot/ember-tooltips/README.md

 - `npm install && bower install`
 - `ember s`
 - `ember test`, `ember try:testall`, or the `/tests` route

+Please include tests and documentation updates with any new features.

 You do not need to bump the version when you have a PR.